-Submit your entry online by 23:59 Sunday 18th December 2022.
-Come up with an idea using tech-for-good.
+What are your dreams for a better future?
+Submit your entry 14th September and 18th December 2023. an idea usina tech-for-good.
 This pack will help you get started.

 Judging criteria

 Here's what we'll be looking out for:

-- The best use of technology (an app, product or service) to address one of the 4 competition themes (see page 4). - Consideration of the needs of the intended target audience - Creativity and originality of the idea - Feasibility of the solution with current technology and resources considered - Potential for the idea to beneficially impact society and/or the environment - Potential to reach its intended target audience - Demonstration of Design Thinking
+- The best use of technology (an app, product or service) to address one of the 4 competition themes (see page 4)

+- Consideration of the needs of the intended target audience

+- Creativity and originality of the idea

+- Feasibility of the solution with current technology and resources considered

+- · Potential for the idea to beneficially impact society and/or the environment

+- Potential to reach its intended target audience

+- Demonstration of Design Thinking

-Prizes and opportunities What are your dreams for a better future?
+Prizes and opportunities

 Winners and runners up will be selected and awarded prizes for both the 16-18 and 18-25 age categories.

+Samsung tech devices will be given to all those who make it to the final.

-First prize £10,000 cash prize, plus expert mentorship including introductions Runner Up prizes with businesses and £1,000 cash prize and Runner Up prizes industry networks to expert mentorship.. help get your idea to £1,000 cash prize and 'proof of concept' stage. expert mentorship.
+First prize £10,000 cash prize, plus

+expert mentorship industry networks to help get your idea to 'proof of

+Runner Up prizes

+£1,000 cash prize and expert mentorship.

+Runner Up prizes

+£1,000 cash prize and expert mentorship..

+including introductions with businesses and concept' stage.

 The themes

 A study by Samsung found that 95% of Gen Z (that's you) are concerned about the future.
 Ready to do something about it?
 First, you need a cause.
 There are four themes to choose from.
 Which one is calling you?

 Education

 Can you imagine a future where tech makes learning a lifestyle?

+The challenge

 The way we learn and what we need to know is changing.
 Education doesn't just belong in schools, colleges and universities anymore.

+Choose Education if: